Strongly Suggested Pre-Reading

 To successfully decide the best structures for your organization — or to improve the health of an already established organization — you need some basic understanding of organizational design.
 You should know what an organization really is, including its parts and how they all work together.
 Too often, this information is not understood.
 As a result, leaders and managers add or modify activities within their organizations and without meaning to, they adversely affect the other activities.

 You should understand the parts that are the same across all types of organizations — and the parts that are highly unique between them.
 Otherwise, you might miss out on the vast free resources for assistance to you because you believe your organization and its problems are truly unique.

-You should know how to recognize the typical features of a new and start-up organization (in its first life stage) as compared to a well established one (in its mature life stage).
+You should know how to recognize the typical features of a new start-up organization (in its first life stage) as compared to a well-established one (in its mature life stage).
 Without knowing that information, you can have unrealistic expectations of your start-up organization, resulting in increasing confusion,